Ahmedsamy1/Job-it/README.md

 to run frontend : ng serve

 to run back end:
- 1- create config.js file in config folder in backendend
+ 1- create config folder then add config.js file inside it

  default is this example: